shinedark/LetsmakeAndreaSing/README.md

-# Claudio y gornkonski - Reptile Meta-Learning Visualization
+# Gronkosky - Reptile Meta-Learning Visualization

 An interactive web application that demonstrates the Reptile meta-learning algorithm for few-shot learning on sine wave regression tasks.